sonu2164/keeper_opal_auth_quira_submission/README.md

 - Gain karma points when you upvote or create new recipes

 ## TechStack
-- Reactjs for frontend
-- MUI for styling and frontend components
-- Zustand for global state management in frontend
+- Reactjs, Maretial UI for frontend
-- Auth0 for authentication (authN)
 - Opal for authorisation (authZ)
 - Nodejs (Express) for backend
 - MySQL for database